 To begin the ceremony, the attendees marched from the Orange County solid waste administrative headquarters to the landfill itself, located about a block away.
 After Campbell’s speech, with the crowd cheering, he placed the lock on the landfill gate for the final time.

-Numerous public figures made appearances at the event including Orange County Board of Commissioners Chair Barry Jacobs and member Penny Rich, Senator Ellie Kinnaird, and Carrboro Aldermen Sammy Slade, Lydia Lavelle, and Michelle Johnson.
+Numerous public figures made appearances at the event including Orange County Commissioners Renee Price, Penny Rich, and Chair Barry Jacobs.
+Senator Ellie Kinnaird, and Carrboro Aldermen Sammy Slade, Lydia Lavelle, and Michelle Johnson were also in attendance.

 The landfill is situated near the historically black Rogers Road neighborhood.
 For several decades, neighborhood residents have said the site has caused problems with vermin, noise, and unpleasant smells.